fentresspaul61B/Deploy-Whisper-On-GCP/README.md

     return {"cuda": True}
 ```

-### Deploy without GPU first (GitHub Actions)
+### Deploy API (GitHub Actions)

-There is a premade GitHub actions which can be used to deploy Cloud Run, which I would normally use; however, since cloud run with GPU on cloud run is a relatively feature, it is not yet supported with GitHub workflow.
+There is a pre-made GitHub actions workflow which can be used to deploy Cloud Run, which I would normally use; however, since GPU on cloud run is a relatively new feature, it is not yet supported with GitHub workflow.
 Therefore, this requires us to build the docker image and push the image to the artifact registry in GCP, through the GCP SDK.
 To Do this, we can use GitHub actions to run automated deployment scripts.

 Deploy on cloud run can be somewhat involved, as it requires:
 - Service accounts